Ligia-pdf/Transporationprice/README.md

 # Transporationprice
 Machine Learning project

-Ligia Anjos and Baranaba
+Ligia Anjos and Baranaba Mugabane

 ## Welcome to our project

 ## Objective:
-Develop a model to predict the price of a ride based on factors such as distance, location, ride type, weather conditions, and time.
+Develop a model to predict the price of a ride based on features.

 ## Useful Features: